Who is writing and who is not?

 Meditation and not thinking

-Commenting my post http://julienmatei.com/2012/10/09/happiness-is-the-real-you/
+Commenting my post https://julienmatei.com/2012/10/09/happiness-is-the-real-you/

 Richard says: